-An interesting sight you may come across on motorbike tours of Vietnam are water wheels.
+An interesting sight you may come across on motorbike tours of Vietnam is water wheels.
 Locally water wheels are known as Guồng nước or Cọn nước.
 They are handmade structures used for irrigation of farmland – mainly rice paddies.
 These clever machines lift water above river banks to provide sustenance to higher fields and homes.

-After water is raised by the wheel it flows into long pieces of bamboo that are cut in half.
+After the water is raised by the wheel it flows into long pieces of bamboo that are cut in half.
 The lengths of bamboo are used as aqueducts to redirect water to where it’s needed- it is all done without electricity, harnessing the natural energy of streams and rivers.
 Water wheels are very well crafted and it is well worth stopping to inspect them when you happen upon some.
 They are very tranquil to watch and some even emit a slow organ or flute-like resonance along with the sound of flowing water.

 Where to find water wheels in Vietnam

 Most water wheels are found in hilly and mountain areas where water needs to be elevated from rocky streams.
 There are water wheels in the south and central of Vietnam but the majority of them but the biggest and most impressive wheels are in the north.

 Some areas of water wheels have now become tourist attractions where local Vietnamese like to take photographs, swim, and have lunch.
 Na Khuong in the far north-western Lai Chau province is now well-known – there are some 25 water wheels here built on the Nam Mu River.
 Here you can eat local specialties such as roasted freshwater fish on bamboo stakes.
 You can also hire ethnic minority clothing for photoshoots alongside the wheels.